-Although there is plenty of talk and self-congratulation on evidence within the coal industry with regards to safety, the reality is that our mining industry is rapidly falling behind in good safety practices compared to the rest of the developed world.
+Although there is plenty of talk and self-congratulation on evidence within the coal industry with regards to safety, the reality is that the South African coal mining industry is rapidly falling behind in good safety practices compared to the rest of the developed world.

 An area that is severely lacking in stringent regulation is the requirement for emergency refuge in case of underground emergencies such as fire, fall of rock or in the event of miners being trapped underground.
 Best practice followed by most international mining houses in accordance with international mine safety regulations now stipulates the use of a comprehensive, standalone life support system within a completely airtight structure (refuge chamber) with redundancies including oxygen supply & air scrubbing for regenerative breathable air.
 It also requires air conditioning to control the build-up of metabolic heat and communication systems to ensure occupants have the best chance of survival whilst they await rescue.
 In contrast, South Africa has an outdated and inadequate regulation in Chapter 16 of the Mining Act that requires just a single airline from the surface for the supply of breathable air.